marcoliguori236/getting_and_cleaning_data_project/README.md

 **Assuming you run this project on R Studio**

 * The R script should :
-1. create an new folder called 'data' in your current directory if it doesn't already exist,
+1. Create an new folder called 'data' in your current directory if it doesn't already exist,
-2. download the data set presented on the instructions,
+2. Download the data set presented on the instructions,
-3. create a folder within 'data' folder callled 'UCI HAR Dataset' where the unzipped file will be stored.
+3. Create a folder within 'data' folder callled 'UCI HAR Dataset' where the unzipped file will be stored.
-4. load the following .txt files and create a separate dataframe for each file: **X_train.txt**, **y _train.txt**, **X_test.txt**, **y_test.txt**, **subject_train.txt**, **subject_test.txt**, **features.txt** and **activity_labels.txt**.
+4. Load the following .txt files and create a separate dataframe for each file: **X_train.txt**, **y _train.txt**, **X_test.txt**, **y_test.txt**, **subject_train.txt**, **subject_test.txt**, **features.txt** and **activity_labels.txt**.
 5. Merge all dataframes to create a unique dataframe.
 6. Select only the measures (or columns) that indicate a mean or standard deviation measure of the respective variable or feature.
 7. Rename columns for better interpretability and adjust better to the tidy data norms.
 8. Finally, create a new dataframe out of the already tidy and merged dataframe that presents the average of each variable for grouped by subject then activity.
+9. Write out the tidy dataframe created in step 8 in the form of a .txt file, and saved to your current directory.

+* The codebook should:
+1. Describe what each variable or feature represents for each of the two resulting data sets of the R script.

+* The tidy_data.txt:
+1. Is the output of the final line of code of run_analysis.R